North Branch Potomac water or watershed scenery in Maryland

 Local plan

-Pick upper Barnum or lower Luke context first, check the Maryland special-management rule language, then choose a public access plan through Potomac-Garrett or a known corridor before tying on flies.
+Pick upper Barnum or lower Luke context first, check the Maryland special-management rule language, then choose a public access plan through Potomac-Garrett or a known area before tying on flies.

 Backup water